omerinjo/java-lib/README.md

 🏗️ IMatchService Interface
 The library provides the following methods for match management:

-   -createMatch(String homeTeam, String awayTeam, Date date)	Creates a new match and adds it to the match list.
+   -Creates a new match and adds it to the match list.
-   -endMatch(int matchId)	Removes a match from the match list based on its index.
+    createMatch(String homeTeam, String awayTeam, Date date) -Removes a match from the match list based on its index. endMatch(int matchId)
-   -updateResult(int homeScore, int awayScore, int matchId)	Updates the score of an existing match.
+   -Updates the score of an existing match.
-   -getAllResults()	Returns all matches, sorted first by total score and then by date.
+    updateResult(int homeScore, int awayScore, int matchId) -Returns all matches, sorted first by total score and then by date. getAllResults()

 🏗 Internal Implementation
 The library contains:

-   -IMatchService → Interface defining the contract for match management.
+   Interface defining the contract for match management.
+   -IMatchService
-   -BoardServiceImpl → The implementation of IMatchService (stores matches in a list).
+   The implementation of IMatchService (stores matches in a list).
+   -BoardServiceImpl
-   -MatchServiceFactory → Factory class to create instances of IMatchService.
+   -Factory class to create instances of IMatchService.
+   -MatchServiceFactory

-   -import com.example.IMatchService;
+    import com.example.IMatchService;
-   -import com.example.MatchServiceFactory;
+    import com.example.MatchServiceFactory;

-   -IMatchService matchService = MatchServiceFactory.newInstance();
+    IMatchService matchService = MatchServiceFactory.newInstance();

 🔥 Error Handling